dummycode/quick_queue/server/README.md

 - Clone the repository
 - Copy `config.json.example` to `config.json` and obtain proper credentials from app developer
 - Run `npm install` inside the server folder
-- Run `node app.js` to start the server
+- Run `nodemon app.js` to start the server
+  - Nodemon can be installed via npm